jekyll/jekyll-seo-tag/docs/advanced-usage.md

   * `links` - An array of other URLs that represent the same thing that this page represents.
 For instance, Jane's bio page might include links to Jane's GitHub and Twitter profiles.
   * `date_modified` - Manually specify the `dateModified` field in the JSON-LD output to override Jekyll's own `dateModified`.
   This field will take **first priority** for the `dateModified` JSON-LD output.
 This is useful when the file timestamp does not match the true time that the content was modified.
 A user may also install [Last Modified At](https://github.com/gjtorikian/jekyll-last-modified-at) which will offer an alternative way of providing for the `dateModified` field.
+  * `custom_structured_data` - Override single values in the structured data tree.
+Merging is recursive so nested attributes can be overridden without overriding the whole tree.

 ### Customizing image output